oxfordroadmapping/country-profiles-clean-up-zh_hant/africa/sierra-leone.md

 mixed legal system of English common law and customary law

 ### 憲法
-- `history`: several previous; latest effective 1 October 1991
+- `歷史`: several previous; latest effective 1 October 1991
-- `amendments`: proposed by Parliament; passage of amendments requires at least two-thirds majority vote of Parliament in two successive readings and assent of the president of the republic; passage of amendments affecting fundamental rights and freedoms and many other constitutional sections also requires approval in a referendum with participation of at least one half of qualified voters and at least two thirds of votes cast; amended several times, last in 2016
+- `修正`: proposed by Parliament; passage of amendments requires at least two-thirds majority vote of Parliament in two successive readings and assent of the president of the republic; passage of amendments affecting fundamental rights and freedoms and many other constitutional sections also requires approval in a referendum with participation of at least one half of qualified voters and at least two thirds of votes cast; amended several times, last in 2016

 ### 國際法組織參與
 has not submitted an ICJ jurisdiction declaration; accepts ICCt jurisdiction

 ### 公民身份
-- `citizenship by birth`: no
+- `出生公民權`: no
-- `citizenship by descent only`: at least one parent or grandparent must be a citizen of Sierra Leone
+- `血統公民身份`: at least one parent or grandparent must be a citizen of Sierra Leone
-- `dual citizenship recognized`: yes
+- `承認雙重國籍`: yes
-- `residency requirement for naturalization`: 5 years
+- `入籍的居留要求`: 5 years

 ### 選舉權
 18 years of age; universal

 ### 行政部門
-- `chief of state`: President Julius Maada BIO (since 27 June 2023)
+- `國家元首`: President Julius Maada BIO (since 27 June 2023)
-- `head of government`: President Julius Maada BIO (since 27 June 2023)
+- `政府首腦`: President Julius Maada BIO (since 27 June 2023)
-- `cabinet`: Ministers of State appointed by the president, approved by Parliament; the cabinet is responsible to the president
+- `内閣`: Ministers of State appointed by the president, approved by Parliament; the cabinet is responsible to the president
-- `elections/appointments`: president directly elected by 55% in the first round or absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 24 June 2023 (next to be held in 2028) note - the president is chief of state, head of government, and Minister of Defense
+- `選舉/任命`: president directly elected by 55% in the first round or absolute majority popular vote in 2 rounds if needed for a 5-year term (eligible for a second term); election last held on 24 June 2023 (next to be held in 2028) note - the president is chief of state, head of government, and Minister of Defense
-- `election results`: *2023: *Julius Maada BIO reelected president in first round; percent of vote - Julius Maada BIO (SLPP) 56.2%, Samura KAMARA (APC) 41.2%, other 2.6%*2018: *Julius Maada BIO elected president in second round; percent of vote - Julius Maada BIO (SLPP) 51.8%, Samura KAMARA (APC) 48.2%
+- `選舉結果`: *2023: *Julius Maada BIO reelected president in first round; percent of vote - Julius Maada BIO (SLPP) 56.2%, Samura KAMARA (APC) 41.2%, other 2.6%*2018: *Julius Maada BIO elected president in second round; percent of vote - Julius Maada BIO (SLPP) 51.8%, Samura KAMARA (APC) 48.2%

 ### 立法部門
-- `description`: unicameral Parliament (149 seats; 135 members directly elected in single-seat constituencies by a district block proportional representation vote and 14 seats for "paramount chiefs" indirectly elected; members serve 5-year terms)
+- `描述`: unicameral Parliament (149 seats; 135 members directly elected in single-seat constituencies by a district block proportional representation vote and 14 seats for "paramount chiefs" indirectly elected; members serve 5-year terms)
-- `elections`: last held on 24 June 2023 (next to be held in 2028)
+- `選舉`: last held on 24 June 2023 (next to be held in 2028)
-- `election results`: percent of vote by party - NA; seats by party - SLPP 81, APC 54; composition - men 105, women 44, percentage women 29.5%
+- `選舉結果`: percent of vote by party - NA; seats by party - SLPP 81, APC 54; composition - men 105, women 44, percentage women 29.5%
 **note**:  14 seats are reserved for "paramount chiefs," who are indirectly elected to represent the 14 provincial districts

 ### 司法部門
-- `highest court(s)`: Superior Court of Judicature (consists of the Supreme Court - at the apex - with the chief justice and 4 other judges, the Court of Appeal with the chief justice and 7 other judges, and the High Court of Justice with the chief justice and 9 other judges); note – the Judicature has jurisdiction in all civil, criminal, and constitutional matters
+- `最高法院`: Superior Court of Judicature (consists of the Supreme Court - at the apex - with the chief justice and 4 other judges, the Court of Appeal with the chief justice and 7 other judges, and the High Court of Justice with the chief justice and 9 other judges); note – the Judicature has jurisdiction in all civil, criminal, and constitutional matters
-- `judge selection and term of office`: Supreme Court chief justice and other judges of the Judicature appointed by the president on the advice of the Judicial and Legal Service Commission, a 7-member independent body of judges, presidential appointees, and the Commission chairman, and are subject to approval by Parliament; all Judicature judges serve until retirement at age 65
+- `法官遴選和任期`: Supreme Court chief justice and other judges of the Judicature appointed by the president on the advice of the Judicial and Legal Service Commission, a 7-member independent body of judges, presidential appointees, and the Commission chairman, and are subject to approval by Parliament; all Judicature judges serve until retirement at age 65
-- `subordinate courts`: magistrates' courts; District Appeals Court; local courts
+- `下級法院`: magistrates' courts; District Appeals Court; local courts

 ### 政黨
 All People's Congress or APC Sierra Leone People's Party or SLPP